harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/erlang-sdk-reference.md

 sidebar_position: 15
 ---

-This topic describes how to use the Harness Feature Flags Erlang SDK for your Erlang application.
+This topic describes how to use the Harness Feature Flags Erlang SDK for your Erlang or Elixir application.

+For getting started quickly:

+1. If your application is Erlang based you can use the provided [sample code](#Sample Code for Erlang Applications).
-For getting started quickly, you can use our sample code from the Erlang SDK [README](https://github.com/harness/ff-erlang-server-sdk#readme).
+2. If your application is ELixir based you can clone our sample Elixir application from the following GitHub repository: https://github.com/harness/ff-elixir-server-sample

 ## Before you begin